Master of Professional Accountancy | Admissions

 - Tech Coast Located in the Heart of Southern California

-Applications are submitted online.
-The MPAc program has six rounds of application deadlines and it is your responsibility to ensure all parts of your application are completed by the stated deadline date.
+Applications are submitted online and reviewed on a rolling basis.
+The round deadlines listed should be used as a guideline for applying.
+It is your responsibility to ensure all parts of your application are completed for your application to be reviewed.
 If you have any missing items by the deadline, your application will be considered in the next round.
 We encourage applicants to submit as early as possible.

 |Early Round: August 1 (Early round for students entering their undergraduate senior year or early applicants)|